marosolutions/marketing-dotnet/README.md

 ## AB Test Campaigns
 ### Instantiation:

-    new Maropost.Api.AbTestCampaigns($myAccountId, $myAuthToken)
+    new Maropost.Api.AbTestCampaigns(int accountId, string authToken, HttpClient httpClient)

 ### Available Methods:
- - `createAbTest(string $name, string $fromEmail, string $replyTo, string $address, string $language, array $campaignGroupsAttributes, string $sendAt)`
+ - `public IOperationResult<dynamic> CreateAbTest(string name, string fromEmail, string replyTo, string address, string language, string campaignGroupAttributes,`
+                                                  `string commit, DateTime sendAt, int? brandId = null, object[] suppressedListIds = null, object[] suppressedSegmentIds = null,`
+                                                  `object[] suppressedJourneyIds = null, int? emailPreviewLink = null, string decidedBy = null, object[] lists = null,`
+                                                  `object[] cTags = null, object[] segments = null)`
+   * Creates an Ab Test campaign
-   - `$name`: name of the new campaign
+   - `name`: name of the new campaign
-   - `$fromEmail`: default sender email address for campaign emails
+   - `fromEmail`: default sender email address for campaign emails
-   - `$replyTo`: default reply-to email address for campaign emails
+   - `replyTo`: default reply-to email address for campaign emails
-   - `$address`: default physical address included on campaign emails
+   - `address`: default physical address included on campaign emails
-   - `$language`: ISO 639-1 language code (e.g, `"en"`).
+   - `language`: ISO 639-1 language code (e.g, `"en"`).
 2 characters.
-   - `$campaignGroupsAttributes`: array of attributes.
+   - `campaignGroupsAttributes`: array of attributes.
 Each attribute is itself an object with the following properties (all strings):
-     - `name`: name of the group
+   - `commit`: Allowed values for commit: 'Save as Draft' or 'Send Test' or 'Schedule'
+   - `sendAt`: send_at should be in "yyyy-mm-dd %H:%M:%S" where %H - Hour of the day, 24-hour clock (00..23), %M - Minute of the hour (00..59), %S - Second of the minute (00..60)
+   - `brandId`:
+   - `supressedListIds`:
+   - `supressedSegmentIds`:
+   - `supressedJourneyIds`:
+   - `emailPreviewLink`:
+   - `decidedBy`: Allowed values for decided_by: ('TopChoice' for Top Choices) or ('Opens' for Highest Open Rate) or ('Clicks' for Highest Click Rate) or ('Manual' for Manual Selection) or ('click_to_open' for Highest Click-to-Open Rate) or ('conversions' for Highest Conversion Rate)
+   - `lists`:
+   - `cTags`:
-     - `content_id`: content ID
+   - `segments`:
-     - `subject`: subject line of emails
-     - `from_name`: "from name" on emails
-     - `percentage`: percentage of emails that should be sent with these settings.
-   - `$sendAt`: DateTime string having the format  YYYY-MM-DDTHH:MM:SS-05:00

 ## Transactional Campaigns

 ### Instantiation:

-    new Maropost.Api.TransactionalCampaigns($myAccountId, $myAuthToken)
+    new Maropost.Api.TransactionalCampaigns(int accountId, string authToken, HttpClient httpClient)

 ### Available methods:
- - `get(int $page)`
+ - `public IOperationResult<dynamic> Get(int page)`
      * returns the list of Transaction Campaigns
-   - `$page`: page # (>= 1).
+   - `page`: page # (>= 1).
 Up to 200 records returned per page.
- - `create(string $name, string $subject, string $preheader, string $fromName, string $fromEmail, string $replyTo, int $contentId, bool $emailPreviewLink, string $address, string $language, string... $ctags)`
+ - `public IOperationResult<dynamic> Create(string name, string subject, string preheader, string fromName, string fromEmail, string replyTo,`
+                                           `int contentId, bool emailPreviewLink, string address, string language, object[] ctags)`
      * Creates a Transactional Campaign
-     * `$name` campaign name
+     - `name` campaign name
-     * `$subject` campaign subject
+     - `subject` campaign subject
-     * `$preheader` campaign preheader
+     - `preheader` campaign preheader
-     * `$fromName` sender name in the email
+     - `fromName` sender name in the email
-     * `$fromEmail` sender email address
+     - `fromEmail` sender email address
-     * `$replyTo` reply-to email address
+     - `replyTo` reply-to email address
-     * `$contentId`
-     * `$emailPreviewLink`
+     - `contentId`
+     - `emailPreviewLink`
-     * `$address` physical address
+     - `address` physical address
-     * `$language` ISO 639-1 language code
+     - `language` ISO 639-1 language code
-     * `...$ctags` array of campaign tags
+     - `ctags` array of campaign tags

- - `sendEmail(int $campaignId,
-        int $contentId = null,
-        string $contentName = null,
-        string $contentHtmlPart = null,
-        string $contentTextPart = null,
-        int $sendAtHour = null,
-        int $sendAtMinute = null,
-        bool $ignoreDnm = null,
-        int $contactId = null,
-        string $recipientEmail = null,
-        string $recipientFirstName = null,
-        string $recipientLastName = null,
-        array $recipientCustomFields = null,
-        string $bccEmail = null,
-        string $fromName = null,
-        string $fromEmail = null,
-        string $subject = null,
-        string $replyTo = null,
+ - `public IOperationResult<dynamic> SendEmail(int campaignId, int? contentId = null, string contentName = null, string contentHtmlPart = null, string contentTextPart = null,`
+                                              `int? sendAtHour = null, int? sendAtMinute = null, bool? ignoreDnm = null, int? contactId = null, string recipientEmail = null,`
-        string $senderAddress = null,
+                                              `string recipientFirstName = null, string recipientLastName = null, IDictionary<object, object> recipientCustomFields = null,`
-        array $tags = null,
-        array $ctags = null
-    )`
+                                              `string bccEmail = null, string fromName = null, string fromEmail = null, string subject = null, string replyTo = null,`
+                                              `string senderAddress = null, IDictionary<object, object> tags = null, object[] ctags = null)`
      * Sends a transactional campaign email to a recipient.
 Sender's information will be automatically fetched from the transactional campaign, unless provided in the function arguments.
-     * `$campaignId`: must be a campaign that already exists when you call `$svc->get()`.
+     - `campaignId`: must be a campaign that already exists when you call `$svc->get()`.
 If you don't have one, first call `$svc->create()`.
-     * `$contentId`: If provided, the transactional campaign's content will be replaced by this content.
+     - `contentId`: If provided, the transactional campaign's content will be replaced by this content.
-     * `$contentName`: If $contentId is null, the transactional campaign's content name will be replaced by this name.
+     - `contentName`: If $contentId is null, the transactional campaign's content name will be replaced by this name.
-     * `$contentHtmlPart`: If $contentId is null, the transactional campaign's content HTML part will be replaced by this HTML part.
+     - `contentHtmlPart`: If $contentId is null, the transactional campaign's content HTML part will be replaced by this HTML part.
-     * `$contentTextPart`: If $contentId is null, the transactional campaign's content Text part will be replaced by this Text part.
+     - `contentTextPart`: If $contentId is null, the transactional campaign's content Text part will be replaced by this Text part.
-     * `$sendAtHour`: Must be 1-12.
+     - `sendAtHour`: Must be 1-12.
 Otherwise the email will go out immediately.
 If the hour is less than the current hour, the email will go out the following day.
-     * `$sendAtMinute`: Must be 0-60.
+     - `sendAtMinute`: Must be 0-60.
 Otherwise will be treated as 0.
 If the hour and minute combine to less than the current time, the email will go out the following day.
-     * `$ignoreDnm`: If true, ignores the Do Not Mail list for the recipient contact.
+     - `ignoreDnm`: If true, ignores the Do Not Mail list for the recipient contact.
-     * `$contactId`: contact ID of the recipient.
+     - `contactId`: contact ID of the recipient.
-     * `$recipientEmail`: email address.
+     - `recipientEmail`: email address.
 Ignored unless `$contactId` is null.
 Otherwise, it must be a well-formed email address according to `FILTER_VALIDATE_EMAIL`.
-     * `$recipientFirstName`: recipient's first name.
+     - `recipientFirstName`: recipient's first name.
 Ignored unless `$contactId` is null.
-     * `$recipientLastName`: recipient's last name.
+     - `recipientLastName`: recipient's last name.
 Ignored unless `$contactId` is null.
-     * `$recipientCustomFields`: custom fields for the recipient.
+     - `recipientCustomFields`: custom fields for the recipient.
 Ignored unless `$contactId` is null.
 Is an associative array where the item key is the name of the custom field, and the item value is the field value.
 All keys must be strings.
 All values must be non-null scalars.
-     * `$bccEmail`: BCC recipient.
+     - `bccEmail`: BCC recipient.
 May only pass a single email address, empty string, or null.
 If provided, it must be a well-formed email address according to `FILTER_VALIDATE_EMAIL`.
-     * `$fromName`: sender's name.
+     - `fromName`: sender's name.
 If `$fromEmail` is set, it overrides the transactional campaign default sender name.
 Ignored otherwise.
-     * `$fromEmail`: sender's email address.
+     - `fromEmail`: sender's email address.
 Overrides the transactional campaign default sender email.
-     * `$subject`: subject line of email.
+     - `subject`: subject line of email.
 Overrides the transactional campaign default subject.
-     * `$replyTo`: reply-to address.
+     - `replyTo`: reply-to address.
 Overrides the transactional campaign default reply-to.
-     * `$senderAddress`: physical address of sender.
+     - `senderAddress`: physical address of sender.
 Overrides the transactional campaign default sender address.
-     * `$tags`: associative array where the item key is the name of the tag within the content, and the item value is the tag's replacement upon sending.
+     - `tags`: associative array where the item key is the name of the tag within the content, and the item value is the tag's replacement upon sending.
 All keys must be strings.
 All values must be non-null scalars.
-     * `$ctags`: campaign tags.
+     - `ctags`: campaign tags.
 Must be a simple array of scalar values.

 ## Contacts